 - “Tailwind has a browser extension tool which is available for Google Chrome, Safari or Firefox.
 The extension allows you to schedule your pins from any website.
-You also can easily schedule pins directly from Pinterest.”
+You also can easily schedule pins with our Pinterest scheduler.”

 - “Tailwind has a clear and useful analytics tool that will help monitor all activity on your page.
 You can track the number of followers by week, viral pins, top performing boards and much, much more.
 You can monitor your metrics on Tailwind + they will send you an overview via email each week. “

 - “Another aspect of Tailwind’s analytics features is Board Insights.
 This shows you how well your boards are doing.
 Using this tool can help you tweak your strategy so you know which boards to keep pinning to and which require less interaction.”

 # 7 – Louisa from La Passion Voutee

 “After numerous recommendations, I decided to give Pinterest a chance.
 And boom!
 It all started to fall into place.
 Pinterest has suddenly become my biggest social referral even without having a pin go viral… yet.”

 - “Because Pinterest rewards active members, you want to stay active by pinning great content frequently.
 When I started out, I was trying to manually share about 10 pins per day but it was hard remembering to pin so often. “